-On this page you will find discussion and analysis of the fundamental ideas that underpin discussions about the UK judiciary.
+On this page you will find discussion and analysis of the UK judiciary.
 The content here is specifically designed for A level politics and early undergraduate level students looking to deepen their understanding of the topic.
 At A level specifically, the component 2 topic on relations between the branches looks at the role and powers of the Supreme Court and its ability to hold the other two branches of government in check.

 Click on any of the questions below to be taken to the answer.